uzaymacar/attention-mechanisms/README.md

 ### Machine Translation
 You can find a machine translation (many-to-many) example on English-to-Spanish dataset (http://www.manythings.org/anki/) inside ```examples/machine_translation.py```.
-This example pretty much follows https://www.tensorflow.org/beta/tutorials/text/nmt_with_attention with minimal adaptions.
+This example pretty much follows [TensorFlow's Machine Translation Example](https://www.tensorflow.org/beta/tutorials/text/nmt_with_attention) with minimal adaptions.
 It compares 5 model (all word-level) types and aims to measure the effectiveness of the implemented attention layer.
 Refer to the below table for metrics:

 | Model ID | Minimum Validation Perplexity | Maximum Validation Categorical Accuracy |